batiste/django-page-cms/doc/introduction.rst

 Translations
 ------------

-This application is available in english, german, french, spanish, danish and russian.
+This application is available in English, German, French, Spanish, Danish, Russian and Hebrew.